solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 9. Select **Review + create**.
 10. Select **Create**, the deployment will take a few minutes.
 Once deployed, several items will be created:
     - A PostgreSQL 14 instance.
-    - Windows 11 Virtual Machine with necessary software installed.
+    - Windows 11 Virtual Machine with the necessary software installed.
     - Various Azure supporting services